Letters: My child is ill from long Covid – we cannot abolish social distancing

 By adding the suggestion of a bank holiday to celebrate the anticipated soccer success of England and, by implication, the failure of Scotland, Wales and Northern Ireland, we should debate whether, in place of four nations, it is time for inclusivity and a UK team, emulating Italy (150 years) and Germany (150 and, more recently, 32 years).

-Ian Reid
+Ian Reid Kilnwick

 Join our new commenting forum